tPCA Residential Conference 2026: The Right to Be: Power and The Person-Centred Approach

 Costs

 Residential rates include refreshments and meals.
-All rooms are single occupancy with ensuite facilities.
+Rooms are single occupancy unless you request a shared room.
+All rooms have ensuite facilities available.

 Non-residential rates and Saturday day rate include refreshments, lunch and dinner.

-A discount is available for tPCA members of £30.
-Membership of tPCA is £38.00 (and is free for pre qualified trainees); you can find out more and join here.
+A discount is available for tPCA members £40.
+Membership of tPCA is £38.00 (and is free for pre-qualified trainees); you can find out more and join here.

 Full conference, residential